FedericoAguirre/darts/README.md

 Darts is a dart game score calculator written in [**Rust**](https://www.rust-lang.org/) language.

-Darts resolves this [Python exercise](https://exercism.org/tracks/python/exercises/darts), but using Rust.
+Darts resolve this [Python exercise](https://exercism.org/tracks/python/exercises/darts), but using Rust.

 This project pretends to show how to get started in Rust by creating a basic CLI application.